apache/flink-kubernetes-operator/README.md

 ```

 ## How to Run
 * Make Sure that FlinkApplication Custom Resource Definition is already applied onto the cluster.
-The CRD could be find [here](deploy/crd.yaml).
 If not, issue the following commands to apply:
 ```
-kubectl apply -f deploy/crd.yaml
+k apply -f target/classes/META-INF/fabric8/flinkapplications.flink.io-v1.yml
 ```
-* Build Docker Image
+* (Optional) Build Docker Image
 ```
 docker build . -t docker.apple.com/gyula_fora/flink-java-operator:latest
 ```
-* Start flink-operator deployment
+* Start flink-operator deployment.
 A new `ServiceAccount` "flink-operator" will be created with enough permission to create/list pods and services.
 ```
-kubectl apply -f deploy/flink-operator.yaml
+kubectl apply -f deploy/rbac.yaml kubectl apply -f deploy/flink-operator.yaml
 ```
 * Create a new Flink application